AgriculturalSemantics/agro/CONTRIBUTING.md

-# Contributing via making requests on issue tracker

 ## Before you write a new request, please consider the following:

 - **Does the term already exist?** Before submitting suggestions for new ontology terms, check whether the term exist, either as a primary term or a synonym term.
-You can search using [OLS](http://www.ebi.ac.uk/ols/ontologies/{{ project.id }})
+You can search using [OLS](http://www.ebi.ac.uk/ols/ontologies/agro)

 ## Guidelines for creating GitHub tickets with contributions to the ontology: